carletes/namespaces-in-operation/docs/ch05-more-on-user-namespaces.md

 (4026531837).
 (As noted in an earlier chapetr, these numbers are i-node numbers for symbolic links in the `/proc/PID/ns directory`.)
-As such, by rule three above, since the parent process had the same effective user ID (1000) as the process that created the new user namespace (4026532318), it had all capabilities in that namespace, including `CAP_SYS_ADMIN`; thus the `setns()` call in the parent succeeds.
+As such, by rule three above, since the parent process had the same effective user ID (1000) as the process that created the new user namespace (4026532631), it had all capabilities in that namespace, including `CAP_SYS_ADMIN`; thus the `setns()` call in the parent succeeds.

-On the other hand, the child process created by `userns-setns-test` is in a different namespace (4026532319) &mdash; in effect, a sibling namespace of the namespace where the `ksh process is running.
+On the other hand, the child process created by `userns-setns-test` is in a different namespace (4026532630) &mdash; in effect, a sibling namespace of the namespace where the `bash process is running.
 As such, the second of the rules described above does not apply, because that namespace is not an ancestor of namespace 4026532318.
 Thus, the child process does not have the `CAP_SYS_ADMIN` capability in that namespace and the `setns()` call fails.